viorelsfetea/viorel.me/content/posts/2019-12-22-all-i-want-for-christmas-is-sign-in-with-apple.md

 **TL;DR: Apple please don't make me pay 100€ per year to implement Sign in with Apple on my website.
 Please make it free and encourage as many people as possible to use it outside the AppleOS environments.
 I want to implement this as a developer and I want to use the feature as a user.**

-I'm indie-writing a webapp at the moment and I was contemplating about ways to make it easier formy users to sign in.
+I'm indie-writing a webapp at the moment and I was contemplating about ways to make it easier for my users to sign in.
 I'd have the normal e-mail/password login and I'd have social logins.
 I want to make it as easy as possible for my users to board on, so I think the social logins are really a must.

 But the problem is that there are a gazillion "Sign in with-" services and I have to narrow it down.
 And I sat down and did just that: I narrowed it down to just Google and Apple.
 It makes sense if you think about it this way: almost all users that will visit my page will own either an Android or an Apple phone.
 "Sign in with Google" and "Sign in with Apple" will cover most users.